TiagoBsCastro/ConceptSpectra/README.md

 This project is provided under the MIT License.
 See the LICENSE file for details.

+## Credits

+The backbone of ConceptSpectra was developed by Jeppe Dakin.

 ## Contact

 For additional questions, please contact the repository maintainer at tiago.castro@inaf.it.